GrizzHacks/Beginners-Portal/InfoPage/README.md

 `<link rel="stylesheet" href="style.css">`

 Save both files, then open index.html in your web browser and ensure the name of your superhero is centered at the top of the page.
 > If it is not, make sure your code looks like the example code.
 Otherwise, use Google and your friends to try and figure out what is going on.
 Make use of the browser-specific developer tools as well.
+> To use Chrome Developer Tools, you can right-click anywhere on the page and select "Inspect" or go to "View > Developer".
+Explore what you're seeing.

 ### What We've Learned
+- Remember when we added the `id="name"` to our HTML tags?
+Here we see them finally at work!
+    - "#name" is an id selector, and styles the element with the specific id name.
+Because each HTML page should only have one specific id name, it is easy to identify just what on the page is changing.
+- We style each id using the CSS properties that are inside of the curly braces ({}).
+    - [`display: x`](https://www.w3schools.com/cssref/pr_class_display.asp): Specifies how an element renders.
+In this example we are using a flex container.
+    > By specifying the display as flex, we are using the flexbox layout.
+[Read more about the Flexbox layout](https://internetingishard.com/html-and-css/flexbox/).
+    - [`flex-direction: x`](https://www.w3schools.com/cssref/css3_pr_flex-direction.asp): Flex-direction is best used in the Flexbox layout, and specifies the direction of flexible items (in this case the `<h1>` and `<h2>` elements)
 <!-- Project Title

 Summary